Ladydiana/ChinookDB/README.md

 		-> Return your list ordered alphabetically by email address starting with A.
         -> Can you find a way to deal with duplicate email addresses so no one receives multiple emails?
 - ##### Question 2:
 		Who is writing the rock music?
 		-> Now that we know that our customers love rock music, we can decide which musicians to invite to play at the concert.
 		-> Let's invite the artists who have written the most rock music in our dataset.
 		-> Write a query that returns the Artist name and total track count of the top 10 rock bands.
 - ##### Question 3:
 		First, find which artist has earned the most according to the InvoiceLines?
 		Now use this artist to find which customer spent the most on this artist.

+### Set 3:
+- ##### Question 1:
+		We want to find out the most popular music Genre for each country.
+		-> We determine the most popular genre as the genre with the highest amount of purchases.
+		-> Write a query that returns each country along with the top Genre.
+		-> For countries where the maximum number of purchases is shared return all Genres.